 Context of Crisis Delta 8.7 and Rights Lab.

 PALACIOS ARAPILES, S., MADZIVA, R. and THONDHLANA, J., 2018.
 Placing the Refugee Camp at the Center of Trafficking and Modern Slavery Discourses: The Case Study of Tongogara Refugee Camp in Zimbabwe In: 'International Conference Migration and SDGs: ASEAN and Beyond', Asian Research Center for Migration (ARCM), Chulalongkorn University, Bangkok (Thailand).

 Sara's PhD project assesses the interface between international refugee law and other branches of international law such as international human rights law, international humanitarian law and international criminal law.
-She examines how these distinct areas of law are interpreted and applied (if at all) by asylum decision-makers in selected European countries in giving content to the refugee law concept of 'persecution' (in particular, within the context of Eritrean Military/National Service).
+She examines how these distinct areas of law are interpreted and applied (if at all) by asylum decision-makers in selected European countries in giving content to the refugee law concept of 'persecution', in particular within the context of the Eritrean Military/National Service.
 During the course of her doctoral research, Sara has carried out fieldwork in Belgium, Switzerland, Germany, Denmark and Sweden.
 There, she interviewed asylum lawyers, NGO representatives, UNHCR staff as well as Eritrean refugees and asylum-seekers.
 Sara's research is funded by the Economic and Social Research Council (ESRC) and supervised by Dr Daria Davitti and Professor Annamaria La Chimia.